phuse-org/valtools/README.md

 ## Installation

-{valtools} is under active development!
+{valtools} is under active development.
+To get the latest version, install from github:

 ```
 devtools::install_github("phuse-org/valtools")